A Harder-Narasimhan stratification of the $B_{dR}^+$-Grassmannian: Introduction

 In order to understand the relation between these two subspaces, it is helpful to view them as part of a broader theory.
 The first generalization -- carried out among others in work of Fargues and Scholze -- is to consider the adic Newton stratification instead of just the admissible locus (which is the unique open Newton stratum).
 The second step -- and topic of this article -- is then to establish a similar stratification whose unique open stratum is a variant of the weakly admissible locus.
 Let us begin by recalling the Newton stratification.
 To explain this, we also switch to the more general context of fixing any $G(\overline F)$-conjugacy class $\{\mu\}$ of cocharacters of $G_{\overline F}$, and consider affine Schubert cells in the $\B+$-Grassmannian instead of flag varieties.

 By $\Gr_G$ we denote the $B_{{\rm dR}}^+$-Grassmannian as in \cite[Def.
 19.1.1]{SW17}.
 Let $C$ be a complete and algebraically closed field extension of $F$.
-Then the Cartan decomposition yields where we take the union over all $G(\overline F)$-conjugacy classes of cocharacters $\mu$ of $G_{\overline F}$.
+Then the Cartan decomposition yields where $\xi$ is a uniformizer of $B_{\dR}^+(C)$ and where we take the union over all $G(\overline F)$-conjugacy classes of cocharacters $\mu$ of $G_{\overline F}$.
 We obtain an induced subdivision $\Gr_G=\coprod \Gr_{G,\mu}$ into locally spacial sub-diamonds called affine Schubert cells, and also the closed affine Schubert cells $\Gr_{G,\leq\mu}=\coprod_{\mu'\leq\mu}\Gr_{G,\mu}$.
 For minuscule $\mu$, the natural Bialynicki-Birula map is an isomorphism between the affine Schubert cell and the diamond associated with $\Fl(G,\mu)$.
 In general, the Bialynicki-Birula map exists, but is not an isomorphism.

-Let $X$ be the Fargues-Fontaine curve over $C^{\flat}$ and let $\infty \in X$ be the point corresponding to its untilt $C$.
+Let $X$ be the Fargues-Fontaine curve over the tilt $C^{\flat}$ of $C$ and let $\infty \in X$ be the point corresponding to its untilt $C$.
 By \cite{FarGtors} we have a bijection between the set of isomorphism classes of $G$-bundles on $X$ and the Kottwitz set $B(G)$.
 Let $\E_b$ be the $G$-bundle corresponding to the fixed element $b$.
 Using Beauville-Laszlo uniformization we have for every $x\in \Gr(C)$ a $G$-bundle $\E_{b,x}$ on $X$ that is obtained as a modification of $\E_b$ at $\infty$, compare \cite[III.3]{FarguesScholze}.
 Mapping $x$ to the isomorphism class of $\E_{b,x}$ one obtains a map to the stack of $G$-bundles on the Fargues-Fontaine curve.
 For $b=1$, the image of $|\Gr_{G,\mu}|$ or $|\Gr_{G,\leq \mu}|$ consists of the finite set $B(G,-\mu)$.
 For any $[b']\in B(G)$ we denote by $\Gr_{G,\mu,b}^{[b']}$ the locally closed subspace of $\Gr_{G,\mu}$, and also the induced locally spatial sub-diamond, called the Newton stratum for $[b']$ and $G,\mu,b$.

 By \cite[Section 4]{Viehmann20} there is also a generalization of the definition of the weakly admissible locus $\Gr_{G,\mu,b}^{\wa}\subset \Gr_{G,\mu}$ based on modifications of $G$-bundles on the Fargues-Fontaine curve.
 In the minuscule case it can be identified with the classical weakly admissible locus in $\Fl(G,\mu)$ via the Bialynicki-Birula isomorphism.
 By \cite[Thm.~1.3]{Viehmann20} the weakly admissible locus in a minuscule affine Schubert cell $\Gr_{G,\mu}$ intersects all Newton strata that are Hodge-Newton indecomposable.